awsdocs/aws-batch-user-guide/doc_source/create-job-definition.md

 1. For **vCPUs**, specify the number of vCPUs to reserve for the container\.
 This parameter maps to `CpuShares` in the [Create a container](https://docs.docker.com/engine/reference/api/docker_remote_api_v1.19/#create-a-container) section of the [Docker Remote API](https://docs.docker.com/engine/reference/api/docker_remote_api_v1.19/) and the `--cpu-shares` option to [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/)\.
 Each vCPU is equivalent to 1,024 CPU shares\.
 You must specify at least 1 vCPU\.

 1. For **Memory**, specify the hard limit \(in MiB\) of memory to present to the job's container\.
 If your container attempts to exceed the memory specified here, the container is killed\.
 This parameter maps to `Memory` in the [Create a container](https://docs.docker.com/engine/reference/api/docker_remote_api_v1.19/#create-a-container) section of the [Docker Remote API](https://docs.docker.com/engine/reference/api/docker_remote_api_v1.19/) and the `--memory` option to [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/)\.
 You must specify at least 4 MiB of memory for a job\.
+**Note**
+If you are trying to maximize your resource utilization by providing your jobs as much memory as possible for a particular instance type, see [Compute Resource Memory Management](memory-management.md)\.

 1. For **Job attempts**, specify the maximum number of times to attempt your job \(in case it fails\)\.
 For more information, see [Automated Job Retries](job_retries.md)\.